BaoChauLe2408/Weekly-COGS-Tracking-Dashboard/README.md

-# 📊 F&B Strategic COGS & Inventory Control Dashboard1
+# 📊 F&B Strategic COGS & Inventory Control Dashboard

 ## 📝 Project Overview
 This project features a comprehensive management reporting system designed for the F&B industry to monitor **Cost of Goods Sold (COGS)** and inventory dynamics.
 The primary goal is to provide stakeholders with actionable insights into gross margins, operational waste, and inventory efficiency to protect profitability.